-- 9. Exchange of DPNU can only be made on the surrender of the previous item in an unserviceable condition due to fair wear and tear.
-'Light fading' will not be accepted as a reason for exchange. - 10.
-The fire retardant properties of the DPNU are guaranteed for between 100 140 washes.
-As a general rule there should be no requirement for personnel to replace their DPNU within 12 months of issue on the basis of the garment having lost its fire retardant properties.
-Members are encouraged to write the date of issue of the uniform to assist in estimation of approximate washings.
+- 48. Exchange of MMPU can only be made on the surrender of the previous item in an unserviceable condition due to fair wear and tear.
+'Light fading' will not be accepted as a reason for exchange. - 49.
+As a general rule there should be no requirement for personnel to replace their MMPU within 12 months of issue on the basis of the garment having lost its fire retardant properties.
 Only personnel posted to sea going billets may exchange on the proviso of the uniform potentially having lost the fire retardant properties.
-Personnel posted from shore to a sea going billet are to ensure that their DPNU has adequate protective properties prior to their sea posting commencing.
-Advice for washing the DPNU and limiting the degradation of the fire retardant properties of the DPNU is outlined in paragraph 14.
+Personnel posted from shore to a sea going billet are to ensure that their MMPU has adequate protective properties prior to their sea posting commencing.